stephtim/alx-project-nexus/README.md

-#PURPOSE - E-Commerce Backend
+# PURPOSE - E-Commerce Backend
-###This is a project which will illustrate the skills learned during the 8 months of learning in the ProDEv oftware Backend course.
+## This is a project which will illustrate the skills learned during the 8 months of learning in the ProDEv oftware Backend course.
-THe project will also showcase a running project with these skills displayed.
+The project will also showcase a running project with these skills displayed.
-##Skills
+## Skills
 THe Major skills to be diplayed are :
 ### Writing code in Python
 ### Constructing apps using Django